werner-matthias/osglecture/ollm/README.md

 include the configuration file and source line whenever the offending key is present in the TOML source.
 The bundle-level minimal configuration example is in [`../examples/series-minimal`](../examples/series-minimal).

+For a concrete series build, the resolved configuration is normalized into a job-bound `<jobname>.osgbuild.tex`.
+The reader in `../osglecture/osglecture-config.sty` validates its schema and requires its `job-id` to match TeX's current job name. `--dry-run --format=json` exposes the same normalized `build_spec` without writing or starting LaTeX.